How can Schools Increase School Shooting Security to Prevent Mass Shootings?

-Since the horrific murders of 12 students in 1999 at Columbine High School in Jefferson County, Colorado, schools have changed their approach in dealing with threats and safety.
+Since the horrific murders of 12 students in 1999 at Columbine High School in Jefferson County, Colorado, schools have changed their approach in dealing with threats and safety and improving school security.
 While many of us grew up with fire drills, tornado drills, or “duck-and-cover” drills in case of a bomb attack, today’s students train on lockdowns in case of active shooters.

 Later that year, another mass shooting took place at a Florida school just 10 minutes before the dismissal bell.
 This time it was at Marjory Stoneman Douglas High School in Parkland, Florida.
-A former student entered the building wearing a gas mask, carrying smoke grenades, and equipped with an AR-15-style assault weapon and multiple magazines.
-Police say he pulled the fire alarm and started shooting.
-17 students and teachers were murdered and dozens more were injured.
+A former student entered the building wearing a gas mask, carrying smoke grenades, and equipped with an AR-15-style assault weapon and multiple magazines. students and teachers were murdered and dozens more were injured.

 14-year old Alyssa Alhadeff was one of the victims.
 “How do we allow a gunman to come into our children’s school?” asked Alyssa’s mom, Lori, during an interview on CNN.
 The pain and anguish in her voice was evident as tears streamed down her face.
 “How do they get through security?
 What security is there?” she questioned.
 “The gunman – a crazy person – just walks right into the schools, knocks down the window of my child’s door and starts shooting, shooting her (Alyssa) and killing her!”

-In addition to SRO’s and enhanced police presence, highly visible surveillance cameras can also act as a deterrent and help detect and track intruders.
+In addition to SRO’s and enhanced police presence, highly visible surveillance cameras can also act as a deterrent.
+Additionally, they can help detect and track intruders during an incident.

 When incidents occur, there tends to be a public outcry for metal detectors at schools.
 Typically limited to inner city schools in major metropolitan districts, metal detectors have not been widely adopted at schools and universities nationwide.
 They are an extremely expensive solution that takes both hardware and staffing, and more studies are needed to prove whether they could prevent incidents.

 Controlled Access Points and Security Guard Booths

 In addition to a security presence, schools have added additional control measures.
-Doors at many schools remain locked during school hours and visitors are required to be buzzed in, signed in, and issued badges.
-Forcing all visitors through limited access points, including security booths, provides a central control point and can help prevent unauthorized visitors.
+Doors at many schools remain locked during school hours, and visitors are required to be buzzed in, signed in, and issued badges.
+Forcing all visitors through limited access points, including a security booth, provides a central control point and can help prevent unauthorized visitors.

 The Guardian Booth School Safety Fund

 In light of the recent mass shootings at schools, there is a call for increased security measures so that such devastating incidents become a thing of the past.
-Throughout the years, we at Guardian Booth have provided guard booths to several Schools schools and Universities universities around the country, and are proud to play a small role in helping increase security at educational facilities nationwide.
+Throughout the years, we at Guardian Booth have provided guard booths to several schools and universities around the country and are proud to play a small role in helping increase security at educational facilities nationwide.

-After the shooting at Marjory Stoneman Douglas High School in February 2018, we established the Guardian Booth School Safety Fund on GoFundMe.com to make our Guardian Booth guard shacks, guard booths, and security enclosures available to sSchools, cColleges, Universitiesuniversities, and other educational facilities nationwide at a deeply discounted rate in an effort to help in preventing gun violence in schools.
-With an initial commitment of With an initial commitment of $30,000 by our company to kick-start the campaign, we will donate five booths to different schools around the country and offer a 10% discount to educational facilities who purchase a booth or six months free of charge with a rental of 36 months.
+After the shooting at Marjory Stoneman Douglas High School in February 2018, we established the Guardian Booth School Safety Fund to make our Guardian Booth guard shacks, guard booths, and security enclosures available to schools, colleges, universities, and other educational facilities nationwide at a deeply discounted rate in an effort to help in preventing gun violence in schools.
+With an initial commitment of $30,000 by our company, we kick-started the campaign and donated several booths to different schools around the country.